alastairmoody-madeye/Engineering-Ladders/Delivery-Engineer.md

 ![System Dimensions](charts/Layr-Engineering-Path-DE4.png "Delivery Engineer 4")

-* **Specializes**: is the go-to person for multiple projects and takes initiative to support new ones
+* **Specializes**: is the go-to person for one or more technologies used in the system and takes initiative to learn new ones
-* **Designs**: designs project plans for new initiatives and sets up processes to successfully manage the project
+* **Designs**: designs and implements medium to large size features while reducing the system's tech debt
-* **Coordinates**: coordinates with Delivery Managers to provide drive the effective delivery of multiple projects
+* **Coordinates**: coordinates team members providing effective feedback and moderating discussions
 * **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
 * **Many Teams**: makes an impact on multiple teams